CONDITIONS WE TREAT INCLUDE, BUT ARE NOT LIMITED TO THE FOLLOWING:

 Pituitary adenomas are common tumors that originate from the base of the skull.
-These tumors can secrete hormones and cause the condition of acromegaly from excessive growth hormone or Cushing’s syndrome in the case of excessive cortisol secretion.
-In addition, the tumors may cause symptoms related to excessive prolactin production.
-Tumors that do not secrete hormone may grow to the point of causing compression of the optic nerve and cause visual loss.
-The current state of the art in the management of pituitary adenomas include hormone therapies, microsurgical resection, and radiosurgery with the CyberKnife or the Gamma Knife system.
+These tumors can secrete hormones and cause acromegaly from excessive growth hormone or Cushing’s syndrome in the case of excessive cortisol secretion.
+In addition, tumors may cause symptoms related to excessive prolactin production.
+Tumors that do not secrete hormone may grow to the point of causing compression of the optic nerve and cause vision loss.
+Current management of pituitary adenomas includes hormone therapies, microsurgical resection, and radiosurgery with the CyberKnife or the Gamma Knife system.
 Furthermore, some pituitary adenomas do not grow in a patient’s lifetime and simply require observation with serial MRI imaging.

 Dr. Ghosh has considerable training and expertise in every facet of the management of pituitary adenomas.
-He is certified and trained to perform both CyberKnife radiosurgery and Gamma Knife radiosurgery when each is necessary.
-Furthermore, he has training and expertise in all of the different approaches to surgical management of a pituitary adenoma including endoscope endonasal approach, sublabial microscopic approach, and transcranial approach.
-Because of his breadth of skill and expertise in the management of pituitary adenomas, Dr. Ghosh can tailor the treatment to the individual needs of the patient because he has at his disposal every weapon in the arsenal in the treatment of pituitary adenomas.
+He is certified to perform both CyberKnife radiosurgery and Gamma Knife radiosurgery when each is necessary.
+Furthermore, he has expertise in all of the different approaches to surgical management of a pituitary adenoma including endoscope endonasal approach, sublabial microscopic approach, and transcranial approach.
+Because of his breadth of skill and expertise in the management of pituitary adenomas, Dr. Ghosh can tailor the treatment to the individual needs of the patient.
+He has every weapon in the arsenal in the treatment of pituitary adenomas at his disposal.

 If you are experiencing symptoms, have been diagnosed with a spine disease or brain condition, or are in need of a second

 opinion, explore treatment options with one of our top rated physicians.
 Please call us at (619) 810-1000.

 SENTA Clinic® is comprised of a group of experienced, board-certified physicians and health care professionals who are the best in their field and focus on conditions of the head and neck.

 Whether you’re looking for a neurosurgeon, otolaryngologist, neurologist, plastic surgeon, audiologist or allergist, you’re in the right place.